Heart Disease Prevention Starts in Childhood

 Breastfeed infants as long as possible.
 Aim for a full year, even as you introduce

-Feed your child mostly fruits and vegetables, with whole grains, lean protein, and
+Feed your child mostly fruits and vegetables, along with whole grains, lean protein,

 Don't eat fast food too often.
 If you do eat out, make healthy choices (like a grilled